instructure/switchman-inst-jobs/README.md

 ```

 This will install the gem in a docker image with all versions of Ruby installed,
-and install all gem dependencies in the Ruby 2.6 set of gems.
+and install all gem dependencies in the Ruby 2.7 set of gems.
 It will also
 download and spin up a PostgreSQL container for use with specs.
-Finally, it will
-run [wwtd](https://github.com/grosser/wwtd), which runs all specs across all
-supported version of Ruby and Rails, bundling gems for each combination along
-the way.

 The first build will take a long time, however, docker images and gems are
 cached, making additional runs significantly faster.